 Helena nodded, although she didn’t look filled with joy.

 “They won’t say.”

 “Naturally.
 It sounds like a death trap.
 How can we find you if you won’t take along any protection?”

 “They’ll undoubtedly scan me for it.
+It’s all right if they find the thumbnail call switch; they’ll expect at least that much.
+But nothing else.
 In the end, we simply can’t risk the chance he can materialize weapons of mass destruction.”

 “Small up y’self.”